ekronold/Zazzy_metabarcoding_pipeline/README.md

 It is best to copy (cp) this entire folder into your own work area since you will be setting your own names on mapping and input/output files
-Runs in a unix environment with R, python and perl dependencies
+Runs in a unix environment with R, python and perl dependencies All software is opensource and available through bioconda Change the approritate module loading and such in the scripts if running in a personal conda environment

 Run the scripts in sequence.
 Demultiplexing and denoising takes quite a some time to run thorugh